ietf-rats/draft-birkholz-rats-information-model/draft-birkholz-rats-information-model.md

 * enable the functionality of remote attestation protocols,
 * are able to express assertions about an attester's composition, configuration, or operational state,
-* represent the provenance of assertions, including entities that provide assertions on behalf of the attester, and
+* represent the provenance of assertions, including entities that provide assertions on behalf of the attester,
 * compose a type of proof of validity with respect to other assertions, and that
 * are either verifiable (via comparison with trusted reference values) or non-verifiable.